jean-michel-gonet/angular-backtest/README.md

-When they show you documentation about an investment instrument at the bank, you often can see, in small letters, a statement saying _Past Performance Is No Guarantee of Future Results_, it is also a warning agains overfitting.
+When they show you documentation about an investment instrument at the bank, you often can see, in small letters, a statement saying _Past Performance Is No Guarantee of Future Results_, it is also a warning against overfitting.

 Imagine that you spot some instrument A you want to invest into, and you discover that some other instrument B tends to rise a couple of months before.
 Astutely, you